What Types of Insurance Do Fitness Businesses Need?

 General liability insurance covers third-party lawsuits alleging property damage or bodily injury.
 This means that if a client has an accident on your premises, the policy will cover both their medical bills and pay for your defense if they decide to sue you, and cover eventual settlement monies.

-It’s also important to note that currently, the COVID-19 related claims are a confusing and murky subject.
+It’s also important to note that, currently, the COVID-19-related claims are a confusing and murky subject.
 Regulation is not clear on the matter, and the insurance industry doesn’t have a unified approach to such claims.
-Each individual claim will be assessed according to specifics of the claim, and wording of the policy.
+Each individual claim will be assessed according to the specifics of the claim and the wording of the policy.
 The only suggestion right now is to report all circumstances and facts of the claim to your insurer in accordance with what’s stipulated in your policy terms.

 Commercial Property Insurance

 For fitness businesses, premises and equipment are essential.
-If your gym is damaged by a fire, or an expensive piece of equipment malfunctions, the financial repercussions could be severe.
+If your gym is damaged by a fire or an expensive piece of equipment malfunctions, the financial repercussions could be severe.
 This is where property insurance comes in.
-It will protect the building your business is based out of and all contents you use in business operations, from perils of fire, theft, and natural disasters.
+It will protect the building your business is based in and all contents, from fire, theft, and natural disasters.
 Additionally, commercial property insurance can often be extended to protect from income loss caused by these perils.

 Employment Practices Liability Insurance (EPLI)